-201 Philosophy of Social Science.
-S. A study of philosophical problems arising out of the methods and results of the social sciences.
-Mrs. M. S. Van Leeuwen.

-202 Philosophy of Law.
-A consideration of such topics as: the nature and types of law; sources of law; and the basis of a legal system, of legal and political authority, of obedience to law, and of human rights.
-Not offered in 1986-87.

-203 Philosophy of Physical Science.
-F. A study of philosophical problems arising out
+- 201 Philosophy of Social Science.\ F. A study of philosophical problems arising out of the methods and results of the social sciences.
+Not offered 1987-88. - 202 Philosophy of Law.\ F. A consideration of such topics as: the nature and types of law; sources of law; and the basis of a legal system, of legal and political authority, of obedience to law, and of human rights.
+Mr. P. De Vos. - 203 Philosophy of Physical Science.\ F. A study of philosophical problems arising out of the methods and results of the physical sciences.
+Mr. D. Ratzsch. - 204 Philosophy of Religion.\ S. A study of some philosophical questions arising from religious belief.
+Mr. S. Wykstra. - 205 Ethics.\ F and S. A course designed to deal both historically and situationally with the persistent problems of the moral life.
+Mr. P. De Vos, Mr. D. Snyder. - 207 Political and Social Philosophy.\ S. A systematic study of the problems of social and political thought, historically ori-

-- of the methods and results of the physical sciences.
-Mr. D. Ratzsch. - 204 Philosophy of Religion.
-S. A study of some philosophical questions arising from religious belief.
-Mr. S. Wykstra. - 205 Ethics.
-F and S. A course designed to deal both historically and situationally with the persistent problems of the moral life.
-Mr. P. De Vos, Mr. D. Snyder. - 207 Political and Social Philosophy.
-F. A systematic study of the problems of social and political thought, historically oriented, with emphasis on political and social ideals, such as political and social justice; equality and the law; the basis of social and political authority; rights and obligations.
-Mr. D. Snyder. - 208 Aesthetics.
-F. A study of the nature of art and aesthetic judgments.
-Mr. L. Zuidervaart. - 209 Philosophy of Education.
-S. A study of the nature, aims, and principles of education.
+- ented, with emphasis on political and social ideals, such as political and social justice; equality and the law; the basis of social and political authority; rights and obligations.
+Mr. P. De Vos. - 208 Aesthetics.\ F. A study of the nature of art and aesthetic judgments.
+Mr. L. Zuidervaart. - 209 Philosophy of Education.\ S. A study of the nature, aims, and principles of education.
 Mr. G. Mellema.